I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_ddraw_mode_specific_caps.md

 `MinOverlayStretch`

 [out] The minimum overlay stretch factor multiplied by 1000.
 For example, a factor of 1.3 should be stored as 1300.
 The display driver must set the minimum factor to the actual minimum to which the graphics hardware can shrink the overlay.
 If the graphics hardware has no minimum limitation, set <b>MinOverlayStretch</b> to 1.

+`MaxOverlayStretch`

+[out] The maximum overlay stretch factor multiplied by 1000.
+For example, a factor of 1.3 should be stored as 1300.
+The display driver must set the maximum factor to the actual maximum to which the graphics hardware can stretch the overlay.
+If the graphics hardware has no maximum limitation, set <b>MaxOverlayStretch</b> to 32000.

 ## Remarks
 Capabilities can change between heads of a multiple-headed graphics card and can change after a display mode change.